ntzwilly/New-York-Times-/README.md

  All we learnt have been  implemented in this Collaborative Project.

- Project Details: this project can be divided into 3 sections;
+ # Project Details: this project can be divided into 3 sections;
 - Head: The head contains the link to css, meta name & charset and title of the page.

 - Body: Body contains  content that includes icons, pictures, videos and text all gotten from the The new York Times website.

 - Footer: footer contains other information that can help the user navigate to other sections of the website.
+# Images

-Collaborators username on
+# Collaborators username on
 Github:
 ntzwilly
 prolajumoke